 Creating bank-to-bank transfers with the Capital One 360® checking account is a breeze.
 I would actually get automatic transfers set up into my online brokerage sweep account every month to make sure I’m saving enough.

 One of the biggest complaints I hear about an online free checking account is the lack of access to ATMs that won’t ding you with a fee.
 The Capital One 360 account has a surprisingly large network of no-fee ATMs — 40,000 of them to be exact.
-If you go to a non-network ATM, you could receive a third-party fee, however.
+If you go to a non-network ATM, you could get hit with a third-party fee, however.

 If you use ATMs a lot, try the EverBank Yield Pledge® checking account, which actually reimburses you for all third-party ATM fees!